Continuous Improvement Office

 Do you know of a financial or administrative business process that could be improved?
 Please let us know.

 The Continuous Improvement Office (formerly known as the Business Process Improvement Office) supports units with their efforts to identify processes that bog people down.
 These could be core office processes, college processes, or individual department processes.
 The goal is to streamline or eliminate processes that do not add value.
 The Continuous Improvement Office uses Lean principles to identify bottlenecks and root causes, and the office helps design processes that free up faculty and staff time.

 - Work in collaboration with key stakeholders to identify ways to revise processes in order to better meet faculty and staff needs

 - Partner with units to review their business processes

 - Share best practices from other campus units

 - Help build a Lean culture at the University of Florida

-The Business Process Improvement Office promotes a Lean culture at the University of Florida.
+The Continuous Improvement Office promotes a Lean culture at the University of Florida.